This post may contain affiliate links. Please read our disclosure policy.

 Ways To Use Leftover Ingredients

-If you’ve tried this chewy peanut butter cookie or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this single serving peanut butter cookie or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!